sofam/slackseNET/README.md

 The MegaHAL binary requires to be run on Linux, the modified source for MegaHAL is included in the SVETSE directory as is the binary.

+## Configuration

+Configuration is handled by three environment variables:
+`SLACKSE_TOKEN` is your Slack token
+`SLACKSE_CHANNEL` is your channel name `SLACKSE_SendMessageToChannelOnSave` is if the bot should write to the channel every time it saves it's brain (very verbose), defaults to `false`